 - Gainer Spring #4 is the southernmost in this spring group.
 It flows from the base of some 6 m tall limestone bluff.

 - Gainer Spring #5 is some 50 m south from Emerald Spring.
 Water comes from the base of a limestone cliff into a shallow pool of spring water.

 Geology and history of Gainer Springs

-These powerful springs emerge on the border of impermeable Intermediate System and Eocene – Paleocene Floridian Aquifer System under it.
-Floridian Aquifer System consists of limestone and bears the water – thus the springs gush out from it on the rim of Intermediate System.
+These powerful springs emerge on the border of the impermeable Intermediate System and Eocene – Paleocene Floridian Aquifer System under it.
+Floridian Aquifer System consists of limestone and bears the water – thus the springs gush out from it on the rim of the Intermediate System.

 Springs were known to local Creek, Cherokee, and Seminole people who called this place Enconfina – Natural Bridge because in earlier times there was a natural limestone bridge across this stream further to the south from the springs.
 This natural bridge collapsed in the 19th century together with the road which was built over it.